veliovgroup/ostrio-neo4jdriver/readme.md

 => Started your app.

 => App running at: http://localhost:3000/
-<timestamp> Meteor.startup.
-Neo4jDB is a function
+<timestamp> Meteor.startup: Neo4jDB is a function
 ```
 This last line shows that the ostrio-neo4jdriver is correctly installed and initialized.